itteco/iframely/README.md

 So resulting priority of meta plugins will be following:

- 1. `highestPriority: true` will override all others plugins data.
+ 1. plugins with `highestPriority: true` will override all others plugins meta data.
- 1. meta from plugins without priority mark will override only `lowestPriority: true` plugins data.
+ 1. meta from plugins without priority mark will override only `lowestPriority: true` plugins meta data.
- 1. `lowestPriority: true` will be used only if no other plugin provides that meta.
+ 1. data from plugins with `lowestPriority: true` will be used only if no other plugin provides that meta data.

 ##### plugin.getData